Daniel S. Hendrickson: Creighton Global Initiative

 Hendrickson has a special interest in education with a global perspective.
 His international travel and immersion experiences have taken him to over 30 countries on nearly every continent.
 A Distinct Presidential Initiative was created in 2016 almost immediately after taking office.
 A priority of Hendrickson's presidency is the Creighton Global Initiative.
 Although Creighton already has a firm foundation of various programs in the global and education communities, there is a desire through this initiative that Creighton will build upon current academic and institutional efforts and creatively envision and implement new ones.

 Creighton Global Initiative (CGI) will strengthen existing Creighton projects and programs, increase support for and build up the Global Engagement Office (GEO), and CGI will create a funding pool, housed at the GEO, to which the Creighton community may apply for financial and departmental support.

+Personal life

+On February 11, 2025, Hendrickson was named a Nebraska Admiral, which is the state of Nebraska's highest civic honor, and an honorary title bestowed upon individuals by approval of the Governor of Nebraska.